How to Plant and Grow Juniper

 You can purchase some at Home Depot.

-Once your shrubs become established after a few years, you don’t need to fertilize at all unless your soil is exceptionally deficient in one of these main nutrients, or if your plant is stressed.
+When your shrubs become established after a few years, you don’t need to fertilize at all unless your soil is exceptionally deficient or if your plant is stressed.

 Doing an annual soil test will help you determine if you have any nutrient issues that need to be addressed.